ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-25-aws-project-bundling-amis.md

 ---
 layout: post
-title: "AWS Project - Bundling AMIs"
+title: "AWS - Bundling AMIs"
 description: ""
 category: projects
-tags: [aws, how-to]
+tags: [aws, ec2, aws-dev-ops-pro]
 ---
 {% include JB/setup %}

 ## What is "Bundling an AMI"

 An AMI is a computer image configured for a specific purpose.
 Using an AMI you can easily create a new EC2 instance.
 The AMI includes a template for the root volume, launch permissions and a block device mapping.

  - AMI:EC2 Instances::blueprint:Sky Scraper

 ## Why Would You Bundle an AMI?

 Bundling your own AMI has several advantages:

 - Decreases time from launch to "running state"